 New students beginning mid-year will start lessons at the beginning of a month.
-If a student withdraws from lessons part way through the month, there will be no refunds for any unused lessons already paid for that month, but they are welcome to continue their lessons until the end of the month.
+If a student withdraws from lessons part way through the month, there will be no refunds any portion of that month already paid for, but they are welcome to continue their lessons until the end of the month.

 Pay-as-you-go occasional lessons and trial lessons are available at a rate of $30 per half hour and based on teacher availability.